Fake news? No jobs? Prospective journalists soldier on

 "It's so difficult to hear, 'we don't have enough money,'" she said.
 "We hear that a lot.
 As a generation, that doesn't make us turn around and go home."

-Newspapers like the Daily Orange and Daily Tar Heel don't take money from the university or fellow students, believing that to be a conflict of interest.
-Most publications do, however.
+While some newspapers like the Daily Orange or Daily Tar Heel don't take money from the university or fellow students, most do.
 Tammy Merrett, faculty adviser to the Alestle at Southern Illinois University, doesn't know how her paper would survive without it.

-Fat with slick ads taken out by military recruiters, Planned Parenthood and local supermarkets, the Alestle's ad revenue was around $150,000 a year in 2008.
-Now, the paper struggles to make $30,000 a year in ad sales.

-"At some universities, they have to approach student government directly and ask for funds, and there have been some instances where student government doesn't like the coverage, so they deny it," Merrett said.
-"Luckily, that doesn't happen here."

 "What I want to do is still something that people need," she said.